Brad Sherman: Elections

-In 1994, incumbent Democratic U.S. Representative Anthony C. Beilenson of California's 24th congressional district barely survived the Republican Revolution, winning reelection by a two-point margin, by far the worst election performance of his career.
+In 1994, incumbent Democratic U.S. representative Anthony C. Beilenson of California's 24th congressional district barely survived the Republican Revolution, winning re-election by a two-point margin, by far the worst election performance of his career.
 In 1996, Beilenson decided to retire.

-Sherman ran for the seat and won the seven-candidate Democratic primary with 54% of the vote.
+Sherman then ran for the seat, and won the seven-candidate Democratic primary with 54% of the vote.
 In the general election, he defeated Republican nominee Rich Sybert (also the 1994 nominee), 49%–44%.
 He has not faced another contest nearly that close since.
 In 1998, he was reelected with 57% of the vote.
 Since then, he has been reelected every two years with at least 62%.